A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Readme.md

 Developed by Lockheed Martin, it is a conceptual framework that describes the stages of a cyberattack.
 Originating from military concepts, the model parallels physical attack planning and execution, providing organizations with a systematic approach to understanding, detecting, and defending against cyber threats.
 We are going to use this framework for our attack simulation.

 ## Reconnaissance and Weaponization
-- The attacker (Ubuntu VM) gathers a victim’s email from LinkedIn.
+- The attacker (Kali VM) gathers a victim’s email from LinkedIn.
 - Creates a malicious payload (`payload.exe`) using DSViper to bypass Windows Defender.
 - Hosts the payload on port **8000** using Python HTTP server.